igvaquero18/ansible-raspbian-compose/README.md

 Requirements
 ------------

-Raspbian 9 (stretch) or later.
+- Raspbian 9 (stretch) or later.
 It hasn't been tested with older versions, but that doesn't necessarily mean it can't work.
 Indeed, it should work with some older Raspbian versions.
+- Pip

 Role Variables
 --------------